egXcoder/Study-Repository/solid/s/readme.md

 Naive OOP (Mirrors Reality)
-A User	A User class with methods login(), order(), pay(), updateProfile() The Act of Logging In	A method inside the User class.
+A User ...
+A User class with methods login(), order(), pay(), updateProfile() The Act of Logging In ...
+A method inside the User class.
-The Act of Placing an Order	A method inside the User class.
+The Act of Placing an Order ...
+A method inside the User class.
-The Act of Payment	A method inside the User class.
+The Act of Payment ...
+A method inside the User class.

 Effective OOP (Solves a Problem)
-A User A User data class (or entity) that just holds data: id, name, email.
+A User ...
+A User data class (or entity) that just holds data: id, name, email.
-The Act of Logging In   A separate AuthService class with a login(username, password) method.
+The Act of Logging In ...
+A separate AuthService class with a login(username, password) method.
 It uses the User data object.
-The Act of Placing an Order  A separate OrderService class with a placeOrder(userId, items) method.
+The Act of Placing an Order..
+A separate OrderService class with a placeOrder(userId, items) method.
 It uses the User data object.
-The Act of Payment A separate PaymentProcessor class with a processPayment(orderId, cardDetails) method.
+The Act of Payment ...
+A separate PaymentProcessor class with a processPayment(orderId, cardDetails) method.

 Analogy